 The runaway #1 Bestseller from USA Today Bestselling Author Lars Emmerich.

-This is a standalone novel, but Quinn first appears in Book One of the Sam Jameson series.
-Get Book One on sale here
+This is a standalone novel, but Quinn first appears in Books One and Two of the Sam Jameson series.
+Get them both on sale here.

 ”This might be the best thriller I've ever read!”